awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

         'creation-date': '2019-11-12T01:18:14.271944',
         'job-name': 'labeling-job-name',
         //only present for adjustment audit workflow
-        "adjustment-status": "adjusted" // adjusted only if the label was adjusted }
+        "adjustment-status": "adjusted", // "adjusted" means the label was adjusted "dataset-object-attributes": {name: value, name: value}
     }
+}
 ```

 ## 3D Point Cloud Object Detection Output<a name="sms-output-point-cloud-object-detection"></a>

 The following is sample output from a 3D point cloud objected detection job\.
 For this task type, the data about 3D cuboids is returned in the `3d-bounding-box` parameter, in a list named `annotations`\.
 In this list, each 3D cuboid is described using the following information\.
-If one or more cuboids were modified, there is an `adjustment-status` parameter in the metadata for audit workflows that is set to `adjusted`\.
 + Each class, or label category, that you specify in your input manifest is associated with a `class-id`\.
 Use the `class-map` to identify the class associated with each class ID\.
 + These classes are used to give each 3D cuboid an `object-name` in the format `<class>:<integer>` where `integer` is a unique number to identify that cuboid in the frame\.
 + `center-x`, `center-y`, and `center-z` are the coordinates of the center of the cuboid, in the same coordinate system as the 3D point cloud input data used in your labeling job\.
 + `length`, `width`, and `height` describe the dimensions of the cuboid\.
 + `yaw` is used to describe the orientation \(heading\) of the cuboid in radians\.
-In the current version of 3D point cloud labeling jobs, Ground Truth does not support `roll` and `pitch` measurements and these values will always be 0\.

   The `yaw` measurement in the output data is 180 degrees, or pi in radians, minus `yaw` in the right handed world coordinate system when looking down at the cuboid\.
 In other words, when looking at a cuboid from the top\-down, `yaw_in_output_data` is clockwise\-positive \(in contrast to the right handed world coordinate system, in which the top\-down view is associated with counter\-clockwise positive rotation\)\.
 When looking up from the cuboid, `yaw_in_output_data` is counterclockwise\-positive\.